Prosecutors oppose Ghislaine Maxwell’s 3rd quest for bail

 Last month, the 59-year-old Maxwell argued through her lawyers that bail should be granted because she is willing to renounce her citizenship in England and France.
 She also maintained that the evidence against her was exposed as weak by pretrial motions from her defense lawyers.

-Additionally, Maxwell offered to place assets belonging to her and her husband under the care of a monitor to ensure the money isn’t squandered even as litigants pursue access to it.
+Additionally, Maxwell, who is a U.S. citizen too, offered to place assets belonging to her and her husband under the care of a monitor to ensure the money isn’t squandered even as litigants pursue access to it.

 But prosecutors say they cannot count on Maxwell’s offer to renounce her citizenship in England and France because she could change her mind.
 And, regarding France, prosecutors say renouncing citizenship would still not clear her for extradition if she were there.